 We don’t usually eat single foods.
 We combine them to make recipes to balance our requirements for protein vs energy from fat and carbs.

-Creative chefs, loving mothers and doting grandmas have been making ‘comfort foods’ that give us a little extra pleasure for centuries.
+Creative chefs, loving mothers, and doting grandmas have been making ‘comfort foods’ that have given us a little extra pleasure for centuries.

 Modern, ultra-processed foods take this to another level.
 Not only do they combine fat and carbs, but they combine different types of carbs (e.g. sugar, starch, fructose and lactose) with different fats (e.g. monounsaturated fat and saturated fat) in unique ways that drive our dopamine levels to new highs that can’t be achieved with whole foods.